William Bromet: Rugby career

-The 1891/92 season also saw Bromet joint the Barbarian Football Club.
+The 1891/92 season also saw Bromet join the Barbarian Football Club.
 The invitational club approached several key players of the era to join them in tour matches around Britain, and Bromet's brother, Edward joined the Barbarians in the same season.
 1892 was also the season in which Bromet experienced his most successful time at county level, when he captained the Yorkshire team to County Champions.

 Bromet played in three more Championship seasons, though none as successful as 1892.
 During the 1892/93 season Bromet switched clubs from Tadcaster, to the more fashionable Richmond F.C. and then played in all three matches of the 1893 Championship which saw England win the encounter away to Ireland, but losing against both Wales and Scotland.
 He missed the entire 1894 tournament, but was back in the England team for the 1895 Championship.
 Despite winning their opening two matches over Wales and Ireland, England again failed to beat Scotland in the final game of the series, allowing the Scottish to lift the Triple Crown.
 This was the second time in Bromet's career that he had seen Scotland take the Championship in the final encounter.
 The downfall of English rugby during this period is often placed at the split between the Northern clubs which decided to pay their players for 'Broken time', and thus started the divide which would create the professional rugby league.
 Despite once requesting recovery of expenses while playing for Yorkshire, Bromet was a staunch believer in the amateur game.
 In 1894, Bromet was one of eleven influential rugby players, which included Barbarian founder William Percy Carpmael, to put his name to a letter calling on Northern clubs opposed to the divide to attend an anti-professional meeting.

 His last international cap game in 1896, when he was chosen for the home encounter with Ireland.
 The game ended in a 4–10 victory for the Irish, and Bromet never represented his country again.
 Despite his failing international career, Bromet was an inspirational captain at club level, and is credited as reviving the fortunes of Richmond during 1896.